-- 9.1 Left Traffic.
+9.1 Left Traffic.
 Use of standard traffic patterns (left turns) for all aircraft and CTAF procedures by radio-equipped aircraft are required at all airports without operating control towers unless indicated otherwise by visual markings, light gun signals, airport publications, or published approach procedure.
 It is recognized that other traffic patterns (right turns) may already be in common use at some airports or that special circumstances or conditions exist that may prevent use of the standard traffic pattern.
-Right-hand patterns are noted at airports on an aeronautical chart with an "RP" designator and the applicable runway next to the airport symbol. - 9.2 Collision Avoidance.
+Right-hand patterns are noted at airports on an aeronautical chart with an "RP" designator and the applicable runway next to the airport symbol.

+- 9.2 Collision Avoidance.
 The pilot in command's (PIC) primary responsibility is to see and avoid other aircraft and to help them see and avoid his or her aircraft.
 Keep lights and strobes on.
 The use of any traffic pattern procedure does not alter the responsibility of each pilot to see and avoid other aircraft.
 Pilots are encouraged to participate in "Operation Lights On," a voluntary pilot safety program described in the AIM, paragraph 4-3-23, that is designed to improve the "see-and-avoid" capabilities. - 9.2.1 Unmanned Aircraft.
-Unmanned aircraft (commonly known as drones or model aircraft), like manned aircraft, are allowed to operate in Class G airspace without specific air traffic control (ATC) authorization and without required radio communications.
-The remote PIC and the Unmanned Aircraft System (UAS) operator must always yield right-of-way to a manned aircraft and not interfere with manned aircraft operations.
-Additional information regarding unmanned aircraft operations may be found in AC 91-57, AC 107-2, and 14 CFR part 107.
+Unmanned aircraft, commonly known as drones, and their associated operating systems can operate as recreational, commercial, or public aircraft.
+Commercially operated, public, and recreational drones do not require authorization to operate in Class G airspace, nor are unmanned aircraft systems (UAS) required to maintain radio communications with other aircraft.
+The remote PIC must always yield right-of-way to a manned aircraft and not interfere with manned aircraft operations.
+The FAA encourages remote PICs to use caution when operating in and around the vicinity of airports because their aircraft may be difficult to see or be recognized by pilots of manned aircraft.
+Additional information regarding unmanned aircraft operations may be found in AC 107-2 and 14 CFR part 107.

-Note: Operators of UAS are required to obtain ATC authorization prior to operating in Class B, C, D, and surface Class E airspaces.
+Note: Operators of UAS are required to obtain air traffic control (ATC) authorization prior to operating in Class B, C, D, and surface Class E airspaces.